 2. You Will See a Bubble

 The kid will come out in a bubble.
 You should see the nose and front hooves first.
 However, if you don’t, don’t panic.

 Often, in a rare case that the baby is breech, a goat can still push the baby out.
 If you are present and you see the back hooves, you can help by gently pulling the baby out.
-The keyword is gently.
+The keyword is gentle.
 You don’t want to bring harm to the baby or the adult goat either.

 3. Most Births Are Smooth

-Most goat births are very smooth, but I will share the worst case scenario just so you are prepared.
+Most goat births are very smooth, but I will share the worst-case scenario just so you are prepared.
 When my first nanny gave birth, she had a rough delivery.
 She birthed one kid, and we thought she was finished.

 However, a few hours later, she begins pushing and 2 after births come out.
-Then she tried to give birth to two large kids at the same time and one was breech.
+Then she tried to give birth to 2 large kids at the same time and one was breech.
 We had to help because they were stuck.